 Don’t elevate a good senior technical person to a lead role that they’re not prepared for, wanting to do, or able to do.

 I’ve seen too many good “senior developers” with poor people skills placed in a lead role that end up hurting teams (at worst the team and project becomes toxic).

 This is a problem that had me stumped for a moment today until I searched and found the answer.

-I was using Excel functions to generate SQL INSERT scripts in Excel for a database import.
+I was using Excel string concatenation to generate SQL INSERT statements for a database import.

 It was working fine until suddenly each cell I copied from Excel pasted with a double-quote (“) around the value.

-Remove the line break and no more quotes being added to the copied values.
+Remove the line break and no more quotes are added to the copied values.

 You really should be using 2 Factor Authentication (2FA or MFA) in your online accounts whenever it is available, especially if you re-use your passwords across accounts.
 Regardless, it’s a good extra layer of security to help protect your important assets.